Skip to content

 HitKeep is built with a deliberate, minimal stack chosen for performance, auditability, and operational simplicity.
 Every dependency earns its place.

 The application server, ingest pipeline, background workers, and CLI are written in Go.
 HitKeep ships as a single Linux binary and does not require external database or queue services on the target system.
+The canonical runtime facts, including about 100 MB release binaries and memory use, live in Facts and Limits.

 Why Go: